ITP-xStory/p5js-shaders/docs/important-concepts.md

 ## The space between 0 and 1

 When writing shaders everything you need to do exists in the space between 0 and 1!
 This might sound confusing, but it is actually really smart, because it makes our calculations incredible fast and easy to deal with.
-As we will see in a moment when we create a gradient (already we are moving beyond what [**fill()**](https://p5js.org/reference/#/p5/fill) can do!).
+As we will see on the bottom on this page when we create a gradient shader (already we are moving beyond what [**fill()**](https://p5js.org/reference/#/p5/fill) can do!).

 * **Colors** are defined as RGB but the color values goes from 0 - 1 instead of 0 - 255.
   * So the color Blue would be (0.0, 0.0, 1.0) instead of (0, 0, 255).